 This is a technique I learned working for some of the best chefs in Chicago.
 As a personal chef, it’s important to be creative but even more important to remember that technique is king!
 This is perfect for small private events because it’s a slow forgiving cooking technique.

-Gathering Ingredients & Supplies
+Gathering Steak Ingredients & Supplies

 Garlic & Herbs

-Choosing A Pan
+Gathering Supplies: Choosing A Pan

 Sheet Trays, Cooling Racks, Parchment Paper & Tweezers

 Set Your Oven To The Best Steak Cooking Levels

 Now that we have our oven set and beef tempered let’s get that pan ripping!

-Heating the pan and add your butter, garlic, and herbs!
+Heat the pan and add your butter, garlic, and herbs!

 Turn the heat on about half intensity and add the butter.
-While your butter is melting season the steak liberally from a distance of at least 8inches above the meat turning it slightly all the way around so that the surface of the meat is completely seasoned.
+While your butter is melting, season the steak liberally from a distance of at least 8 inches above the meat, turning it slightly all the way around so that the surface of the meat is completely seasoned.
 Now that the butter has melted, wait for it to bubble slightly and add your garlic and herbs.

 Start to swirl it around until there is an aroma of butter, garlic, and thyme.
 Finally, add your steak.
-This is a really important part because we want to baste the steak in the butter.
+This is an important part because we want to baste the steak in the butter.
 We want to turn the steak frequently so that each and every nano-inch of the beef is kissed with our butter.
-It is important to move the beef around no less than every 30 seconds so that the inside doesn’t cook.
-What we are doing is creating a flavorful buttery garlic herb crust.
+Moving the beef around at least every 30 seconds is important so the inside doesn’t cook.
+What we are doing is creating a flavorful, buttery garlic herb crust.
 Once the butter begins to brown we can pull our steak and put it on the cooling rack and toss it straight in the oven.

-Every 5 minutes we are going to test our temperature of the beef as well as flipping the beef over so that the juices flow evenly through the meat ensuring even cooking.
+Every 5 minutes we are going to test the temperature of the beef as well as flipping the beef over so that the juices flow evenly through the meat, ensuring even cooking.
 For the temping: we can use the thermometer first.
-If you decide to use the thermometer to test the beef also put it up to your cheek.
+If you use the thermometer to test the beef, put it up to your cheek.
 Start to get the feeling of the desired temperature of the steak – that way, soon you will be a master at feeling the temperature without the thermometer.
-Here is a quick guide:

 125 F – Rare